HiDTH/FltSim-msfs2020-Control/README.md

 Requires Touch Portal running on the same PC as Microsoft Flight Simulator along with v0.52 or later of the MSFS Touch Portal Plugin from https://github.com/tlewis17/MSFSTouchPortalPlugin

+To install select 'import page' from Touch Portal and navigate to TouchPortalMSFS2020Control.tpp from your download folder location.

 Designed for and working well on iPad with resolution 1366 x 768.

 Assumes default keyboard configuration and key assignments in  Microsoft Flight Simulator 2020.